 Direction Anne Monfort

-With Pearl Manifold et la voix de Jean-Baptiste Verquin
+With Pearl Manifold and the voice of Jean-Baptiste Verquin

 Scenography and costumes Clémence Kazémi